 Xeriscaping is the perfect DIY yard idea for low-maintenance landscape projects!
 While this is a more common landscaping technique in the Southwest, it can be a great addition to your landscape—particularly since it reduces water usage by up to 80%!
 You only need drought-resistant plants like succulents, pampas grass, or wildflowers to plug into your rock gardens.

 Create the perfect backyard hangout space with a DIY fire pit!
 This homey feature provides an area for families and friends to create warm memories.
 Simply dig a small pit, fill it with gravel, and then stack stone, brick, or pavers around it to finish the look of your outdoor space.
 Don’t forget to add lawn chairs around your landscaped fire pit, so you have a comfy place to sit.
 Additionally, there are plenty of backyard fire pit ideas to choose from to match your home.

 Do you need a place to store your landscaping supplies?
 Extra Space Storage has self storage locations throughout the U.S. to help free up space in your garage.
-Find a storage facility near you!
+Rent local storage units now!